Trump will host Kennedy Center Honors in presidential first. Here’s this year’s list

 From 'Rocky' Stallone to rock icons Kiss ... with a country legend, a disco diva and a masked Broadway legend among the five

-Ten years after his career as a television star ended when he launched his first campaign for the presidency, President Donald Trump is returning to his presenter roots as host of this year’s Kennedy Center Honors award ceremony this December.
+Ten years after his career as a television star ended when he launched his first campaign for the White House, President Donald Trump is returning to his TV roots as host of this year’s Kennedy Center Honors award ceremony this December.

 “I think we're going to do very well, because we have some great honorees, some really great ones,” he said.

-Trump, most likely in jest, claimed he’d always wanted to be among those honored for lifelong contributions to American arts and culture but was “never able to get one.”
+Trump, maybe in jest, claimed he’d always wanted to be among those honored for lifelong contributions to American arts and culture but was “never able to get one.”

 He initially claimed the center’s board had selected “a truly exceptional class of honorees.”
 But under questioning from reporters he admitted that he had signed off on the list and rejected multiple picks for honorees because they’d been “too woke.”